russellpropert/css-orbits/README.md

 ## To run

+Clone the repository.
 Make sure the HTML and CSS files are in the same folder.
 Drag the HTML file into your browser.